Zu den Inhalten springen

 1. The design and conduct of epidemiological studies to study causes and progression of complex diseases

 To gain a better understanding of causes and consequences of CKD, we are participating in the conduct and analysis of epidemiological and clinical studies.
 We are directing one of nine study centers of the German Chronic Kidney Disease (GCKD) Study (http://www.gckd.de).
-This observational prospective study enrolled 5,217 patients with CKD and follows them for renal and cardiovascular endpoint for up to ten years.
-We are collecting detailed information about disease etiology and progression from each patient.
-In addition, we are working on data from 15,792 participants of the large ongoing observational Atherosclerosis Risk in Communities (ARIC) Study in the United States (https://www2.cscc.unc.edu/aric/) as well as on several other cohort studies.
-In the future, we will work on data from the German National Cohort Study (http://www.nako.de).
-This study has recruited 200,000 participants across Germany, 10,000 of whom in Freiburg (https://www.uniklinik-freiburg.de/ipe/nako-studienzentrum-freiburg.html).
+This observational prospective study enrolled 5,217 participants sinc 2010 with CKD and follows them for renal and cardiovascular events for up to ten years.
+We are collecting detailed information about disease etiology and progression from each participant.
+In addition, we are working on data from 15,792 participants of the large ongoing observational Atherosclerosis Risk in Communities (ARIC) Study in the United States (https://www2.cscc.unc.edu/aric/) as well as on several other cohort studies including the newly established German National Cohort Health Study (http://www.nako.de).

 2. The identification and characterization of (epi-)genetic risk variants